 All Erasmus+ students coming into the UK on a traineeship must also apply to the British Council for a Tier 5 certificate of sponsorship before they obtain a visa to enter the UK under the Points Based System in order to take up their Erasmus+ placement in the UK.

 We recommend checking the Foreign, Commonwealth and Development Office (FCDO) guidance on vaccinations, health issues and safety precautions before you travel.
-Please observe the FCO recommendations if they advise against all travel and contact your home institution about postponing your trip.
+Please observe the FCDO recommendations if they advise against all travel and contact your home institution about postponing your trip.
 Read more about insurance on our website.